 What to Do If Your Pilot Light Isn’t Working

-When your gas furnace or water heater suddenly stops working like it should, this is often caused by a pilot light issue.
+When your gas furnace or water heater suddenly stops working as it should, this is often caused by a pilot light issue.
 Your pilot light is a crucial component of your heating system, so it’s important to make sure it’s functioning properly at all times!

 If your pilot light is out, here is some handy information you might want to know.